UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 ![Fare Structure](../images/fare-data-structure/stationNames.png)

-### Reduction cards
+### Reduction Cards

 Tis covers the definition of reduction cards used in the fares.
-The name and some basic informations of the cards can be defined.
+The name and some basic information of the cards can be defined.
 The reduction itself (percentage) is not included as the fare price already provides the reduced price.
 Some provider specific cards are accepted by other carriers as a generic card.
 This can be expressed via the included cards feature.
 E.g. MyCard could be accepted as RailPlus card by others, so MyCard includes RailPlus.

 ![Fare Structure](../images/fare-data-structure/reductionCards.png)

-### Connection points
+### Connection Points

 Connection points define the options to connect one fare with another fare a a point.
-In case the connectin point is a real station the connection point is defined by a set including just that station.
-In case the fares are connected inbetween two stations the connection point includes two sets each including the station on one side.
-There ight be cases where a connection is possible between more than two stations, in this rare case the set(s) might contain more than one station (e.g. Stations A and B for carrier 1 are connected to stations C and D of carrier 2 and allowed route go via A-C or B-D).
+In case the connecting point is a real station the connection point is defined by a set including just that station.
+In case the fares are connected between two stations the connection point includes two sets each including the station on one side.
+There light be cases where a connection is possible between more than two stations, in this rare case the set(s) might contain more than one station (e.g. Stations *A* and *B* for carrier 1 are connected to stations *C* and *D* of carrier 2 and allowed route go via *A-C* or *B-D*).

 ![Fare Structure](../images/fare-data-structure/connectionPoint.png)

 ### fare reference station set

 Fare reference station set defines a set of stations that can be used in a route.
 All station(s) of the set can be used by the traveler.

 ![Fare Structure](../images/fare-data-structure/fare-referenceStationSet.png)

 ### Price

-The price of a fare of the refund fee on an aftersale.
+The price of a fare of the refund fee on an after-sale.
 VAT details can be provided for the price.
-Default currency is EUR, but other currencies might be used based on bilateral agreements.
+The default currency is EUR, but other currencies might be used based on bilateral agreements.

 ![Fare Structure](../images/fare-data-structure/price.png)

-## Definitions of a different fare constraints
+## Definitions of a Different Fare Constraints

-### fare after sales constraint
+### Fare After Sales Constraint

 Definition of the after sales conditions to be applied.
-Depending on the farre combination mode the after sales constraint can be omitted in case the allocator is responsible for the after sales fees.
+Depending on the fare combination mode the after sales constraint can be omitted in case the allocator is responsible for the after sales fees.

 ![Fare Structure](../images/fare-data-structure/fare-afterSalesCondition.png)

-### fare carrier constraint
+### Fare Carrier Constraint

 The carrier constraint defines the carriers that can be used.
-Eigther a list of the allowed carriers can be provided or a list on excluded cariiers , IN the case of excluded carriers all carriers not listed can be used.
+Either a list of the allowed carriers can be provided or a list on excluded carriers.
+In the case of excluded carriers all carriers not listed can be used.

 The carrier constraint can be referenced by a fare via the id.

 Carrier constraint limits an open fare - not linked to a train - to some carriers.
 The carriers can be specified either as exclusion list or alternatively as inclusion list.

 Carriers are specified by their Company code (RICS code).